Chart Color Schemes

 Infrastructure

-Meridan Plains - Little Mountain (North) has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+Meridan Plains - Little Mountain (North) has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 73 projects expected to affect the region.
-Notable initiatives include Heritage Lane Estate Little Mountain, Honey Farm Sport and Recreation Precinct, Aura (Caloundra South) - Stockland Development, and Caloundra Road and Bellvista Boulevard Intersection Upgrade, Planning and Design.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 73 projects that could affect this region.
+Notable ones include Heritage Lane Estate Little Mountain, Honey Farm Sport and Recreation Precinct, Aura (Caloundra South) - Stockland Development, and Caloundra Road and Bellvista Boulevard Intersection Upgrade, Planning and Design.
+The following list provides details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.